alpersr/EsteR-sensitivity-analysis/README.md

 ## Reproducing the Sensitivity Analysis with Snakemake
 ### Requirements
-tbd
+The requirements.yml file can be used to create a conda environment with the snakemake package for workflow management and all required R packages for the analysis.
+The environment can be created via

+    mamba env create -f requirements.yml
+(or *conda* if *mamba* is not installed) and activated via

+    conda activate ester_env

 ### Running the whole analysis automatically
 ![Figure 1.
 DAG of Snakemake jobs.](dag.svg)

 Above you can see the graph of jobs with their respective wildcards and the dependencies between them to recreate the plots from the simulation report.
+In order to create the DAG type

+    snakemake --dag | dot -Tsvg > dag.svg
-In order to execute all of them type
+and to execute all jobs type

     snakemake -c1 all

 into your terminal. (-c1 can be replaced by any other number of cores you want to use.
-With one core, the analysis takes about 20 minutes to complete.)
+With one core, the analysis takes about 15-20 minutes to complete.)

 Inside the *EsteR-sensitivity-analysis* folder, Snakemake will automatically create a new folder called *results* where all simulation outcomes, calculated metrics and plots will be saved.